 It is our intent at St Wulstan’s to teach children life skills that will positively impact on their future.
 We aim to deliver high-quality teaching and learning opportunities that inspire all children to succeed in physical activities.
 We want to teach children how to co-operate and collaborate with others, as part of a team, understanding fairness and equity of play to embed life-long values.

 Pupils at St Wulstan’s participate in weekly high-quality PE and sporting activities.
 Our PE programme incorporates a variety of sports to ensure all children develop the confidence, tolerance and the appreciation of their own and others’ strengths and weaknesses.
 We provide opportunities for all children to engage in extra-curricular activities in addition to competitive sporting events.
-This is an inclusive approach which endeavors to encourage not only physical development but also well-being.
+This is an inclusive approach which endeavours to encourage not only physical development but also well-being.

 Our curriculum aims to improve the wellbeing and fitness of all children at St Wulstan’s, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
 Within our lessons, children are taught about self-discipline and that to be successful you need to take ownership and responsibility of their own health and fitness.
 Our impact is therefore to motivate children to utilise these underpinning skills in an independent and effective way in order to live happy and healthy lives.